Palash90/site-assets/blogs/iron-learn/iron-learn-5.md

+# The Comeback
+After failing in my last attempt at integrating the CUDA code into my library, I resorted to CPU.
+Logistic Regression was running perfectly fine for a small 100-row, 2-column dataset.
+The logical next step was a two-layer neural network.

+The neural network doubled the number of matrix multiplications.
+The logistic regression program was taking around an hour just for a run of 1000 iterations, which already made me impatient.
+The small two-layer toy neural network took it even further: approximately two hours to run 1000 iterations.

+And this was just the beginning, just two layers.
+If I actually had to do some complex work, I would have to go beyond two layers and most probably I would need more than one perceptron in each layer and that would contribute to polynomial growth in the computational complexity of the program.

-I again started my work on the library.
-It was silently killing me from inside that, I have a GPU that I bought to do these calculations for me.
-Just for my laziness I am wasting my time in waiting rather than learning.
+The waiting was silently killing me.
+I had a GPU that I bought as a learning aid to perform those calculations for me.
+Just because of my laziness, I was wasting my time staring at the screen rather than learning.

-Seriously, the wait time to see anything descent was beyond my nerves and also I had to always go with smaller dataset, as my machine could not cope up with that much of data.
-It was also very clear to me that, if I have to complete this project, I at some point definitely have to push my CPU sequential program to GPU parrallel program.
+The wait time for a decent output was beyond my patience, and I was compelled to work with smaller datasets, making all my attempts feel like merely a `Hello World` program.
+It appeared crystal clear to me that if I had to complete this project, I definitely had to push my CPU-based, sequential program to a GPU-based, parallel program.

-I rolled up my sleeve again to find a solution.
-If nvidia CUDA examples can run on my machine, why can't I take the step forward to program on my own?
+I rolled up my sleeves again to find a solution.

+__If NVIDIA CUDA examples can run on my machine, why can't my program...__

+## Another Failure Attempt
-I noticed, with my GPU and nvcc 12.0+, I can access something called as cuBLASDx, a GEMM (GEneral Matrix Multiplication) wrapper.
+I noticed, with my NVIDIA RTX 3050 Laptop GPU and nvcc 12.0+, I can access something called as cuBLASDx, a GEMM (GEneral Matrix Multiplication) wrapper.
 I thought of giving it a try.

 I started reading the documentation and guide hosted on NVIDIA website.